harveybc/don/README.md

 </p>
 <p>The optimization algorithms are executed as external applications written in any language
 capable of sending requests to a Singularity node including Web, mobile and Internet of Things(IoT) applications.
-An optimization model of a neuroevolution algorithm (NEAT) is implemented in C++ with some decentralized optimization examples.
+As example optimization model, a neuroevolution algorithm (NEAT) is implemented in C++ with some decentralized optimization examples.
 </p>
 <p>